Josh Carrington

 Josh Carrington (born 25 April 2002) is a Welsh professional rugby union footballer who plays predominantly as a full-back for Premiership Rugby club Bristol Bears.

-Biography
+Professional career.

 Carrington played as a youngster for Morriston RFC and in the Ospreys Rugby academy before later playing for Swansea RFC.
+Carrington played for Ospreys A in a friendly against a Scarlets development team in November 2021.
 He represented Wales at under-18 level.

 Carrington played British Universities and Colleges Sport (BUCs) Super Rugby for Cardiff Met, predominantly as a full-back but also playing on the wing.

+In January 2025, Carrington played for the Welsh Academies U23 in friendly against Wales U20, scoring a try.

 He featured in an exhibition match for Bristol Bears in January 2025, prior to signing terms with the club ahead of the 2025-26 season.
 He had a try-scoring debut for Bristol against Sale Sharks on 13 September 2025 in the Premiership Rugby Cup.
 He also scored on his league debut in the club's 42-24 victory over Leicester Tigers on 28 September 2025 in the Prem.

 Personal life

-His father Mike played rugby union for Cardiff and Neath.
+His father Mike played rugby union for Cardiff and Neath, as well as professional rugby league for St Helens R.F.C.
+He competed in youth athletics, and is a fluent Welsh speaker.